scottBowles/blog/README.md

 npm i
 ```

-Create a .env file with environment variables.
+Create a filed named `.env` in the /blog directory with environment variables.
 For this you will need to set up your MongoDB databases (a dev db and a test db) and retrieve the connection URIs.
-The URIs will look something like this: `mongodb+srv://[username]:[password]@cluster0.g79of.mongodb.net/[database]?retryWrites=true&w=majority`
+The URIs will look something like this: `mongodb+srv://[username]:[password]@cluster0.g79of.mongodb.net/[database_name]?retryWrites=true&w=majority`

+The file's contents should include the following variables.
+Variables are defined in the format `key=value`, with no quotation marks:
 ```
 PORT=3000
 PORT_TEST=5000
 DB_URI={Dev DB Connection URI}
 DB_URI_TEST={Test DB Connection URI}
-JWT_PRIVATE_KEY=aPrivatePasswordDefinedHere
+JWT_PRIVATE_KEY=aPasskeyOfYourChoiceDefinedOnlyHere
 ```

 Start the server with `npm start` and access at `http://localhost:3000/`